Get answers

 - What should I expect at my COVID-19 vaccine appointment?

 - You should take every precaution to stay safe and avoid exposure to COVID-19 during your visit.
 Follow CDC guidelines for reducing your risk, including but not limited to wearing a mask, covering your nose and mouth, and stay at least 6 feet away from others while inside and in lines.
 Following vaccination, you should stay on site so that health care professionals can monitor you for any allergic or adverse reactions.
 According to the CDC, people who have had severe allergic reactions or who have had any type of immediate allergic reaction to a vaccine or injectable therapy should be monitored for at least 30 minutes after getting the vaccine.
 All other people should be monitored for at least 15 minutes after getting the vaccine.You should also receive a vaccination card or printout that tells you what COVID-19 vaccine you received, the date you received it, and where you received it, as well as a paper or electronic version of a fact sheet that tells you more about the specific COVID-19 vaccine you are being offered.Depending on the specific vaccine you get, two doses may be required, with a second shot 3-4 weeks after your first shot needed to get the most protection the vaccine has to offer against this serious disease.
-Oscar will cover the cost of both doses of the COVID-19 vaccine at $0 co-pay.
+Oscar will cover the cost of both doses of the COVID-19 vaccine at $0 co-pay when you visit an in-network location.

 - What are the common side effects of the COVID-19 vaccines?